 Chelsea Shukov, Co-Founder of Sugar Paper

 As a child, she began hoarding invitations and baby announcements her mother would get in the mail.
 Little did she know, this obsession with stationery would reveal itself later in life and change her career path.
-Chelsea Shukov, co-founder of Sugar Paper, creates beautiful stationery.
+Chelsea Shukov, the co-founder of Sugar Paper, creates beautiful stationery.
 Using a traditional letterpress, her elegant cards and stationery sets give life to invites, announcements, and special occasions everywhere.

 Melissa: Tell me how you fell in love with stationery.
 How did you choose this path?

-Chelsea: It’s funny because I used to hate stationery because my mom made me write thank you notes as soon as I could write.
+Chelsea: It’s funny because I used to hate stationery because my mom made me write thank-you notes as soon as I could write.
 But then it becomes a part of you.
 When my mom would get baby announcements or Christmas cards at the house, I would hoard them, never thinking anything about it.

 I went to college as a women’s study major.
 I was going to save the world, talking to women about body image and self-esteem.
 Then I read this paper about how women connect families through the art of Christmas cards.
-It was like a full circle moment.
+It was like a full-circle moment.

 When I graduated, I went into entertainment and hated it.
 Jamie [my business partner] and I went to an art store and she picked up a card and told me to feel it.
 It had some sort of letterpress in it.
 We couldn’t figure out how they were getting it in the paper.
-So I started googling what a letterpress is and ended up buying one off eBay and playing around with it.
+So I started googling what letterpress is and ended up buying one off eBay and playing around with it.
 People started asking me to do invitations for their weddings and other parties.
 One thing led to another and I quit my job.

 Melissa: How did you and Jamie meet?

 Chelsea: We met at college and we were always up to no good.
 One day skiing, I tore my ACL and needed help making cards.
 Jamie was my friend and always down for anything so I called her, taught her to use the letterpress, and that was it!